Time lost is brain lost.

-Headaches that accompany stroke are often sudden and severe.
-In some cases, they may also be accompanied by a lack of consciousness.
-This loss of consciousness is often brief.
+Headaches that accompany a stroke are often described as “thunderclap” headaches because they are sudden and severe.
+In some cases, they can also be accompanied by a brief lack of consciousness.

 Changes in vision

-A number of vision changes can signal a stroke, including trouble seeing in either one or both of your eyes, a brief loss of vision, blurry or blackened vision, or seeing double.
-This change in vision is caused by blocked blood vessels in the retina or brain, explains Dr. Reid.
+A number of vision changes can signal a stroke, including difficulty seeing in one or both of your eyes, a brief loss of vision, blurry or darkened vision or seeing double.
+These changes are caused by blocked blood vessels in the retina or brain.

-“One of the most common symptoms of a stroke is that the patient has difficulty speaking and is slurring their words, not making sense, or having trouble understanding what someone is saying,” says Dr. Reid.
+“One of the hallmark signs of a stroke is difficulty speaking, like slurring your words, inability to get words out, or having trouble understanding someone else when they speak,” says Dr. Smith.

-If you suspect someone is having a stroke, ask them to repeat a basic phrase to determine whether their speech is affected.
+If you suspect someone is having a stroke, ask them to repeat a basic phrase to determine whether or not their speech is affected.

 Lack of coordination

-Patients who have had a stroke often describe feeling weakness or numbness in their arms, legs or face.
-This can occur on one or both sides of the body, and there’s an easy way to test for it, says Dr. Reid.
+People who have suffered a stroke often describe the feeling of weakness or numbness in their arms, legs or face.
+This sensation can occur on one or both sides of the body, and there’s an easy way to test for it.

-“Try raising your hands in front of you at the same time.
-If you can only hold one arm up and are having difficulty lifting the other or it starts to fall, you may be having a stroke.
-You can also try smiling—if one side of your face droops, that could also be a sign of a stroke.”
+“Raise both of your hands in front of your chest at the same time.
+If you can only hold up one arm and are having difficulty lifting the other or if it starts to fall, you might be having a stroke.
+You can also try smiling.
+If one side of your face droops while the other lifts, this can also be a sign of a stroke,” says Dr. Smith.

-“F.A.S.T stands for Face drooping, Arm weakness, Speech difficulty, and Time to call 911,” explains Dr. Reid.
-“It’s a simple way to remember the symptoms of stroke and the importance of acting quickly.”
+“F.A.S.T. stands for Face drooping, Arm weakness, Speech difficulty and Time to call 911,” explains Dr. Smith.
+“It’s a very simple way to remember the symptoms of a stroke and the importance of acting quickly.”

 If you’re experiencing one or more of these symptoms, call 911 for immediate medical attention.